Trudeaumania

-Trudeaumania was the nickname given in early 1968 to the excitement generated by Pierre Elliott Trudeau's entry into the leadership race of the Liberal Party of Canada.
-Trudeaumania continued during the subsequent federal election campaign and during Trudeau's early years as Prime Minister of Canada.
-Decades later, Trudeau's son, Justin Trudeau, drew a similar international reaction when he became Prime Minister himself in 2015.
+Trudeaumania was the term used throughout 1968 to describe the excitement generated by Pierre Elliott Trudeau's entry into the April 1968 Liberal Party of Canada leadership election.
+Trudeau won the leadership election and was sworn in as prime minister.
+Trudeaumania continued during the subsequent federal election (in which the Liberals won a strong majority government) and during Trudeau's early years as prime minister.
+Decades later, Trudeau's son, Justin Trudeau, drew a similar international reaction when he became prime minister himself in 2015.

-Pierre Elliott Trudeau
+"Trudeaumania" and Pierre Elliott Trudeau

-Many young people in Canada at this time, especially young women, were influenced by the 1960s counterculture and identified with Trudeau, an energetic nonconformist who was relatively young.
-They were dazzled by his "charm and good looks", and a large fan base was established throughout the country.
+According to much contemporary journalism during the election, many young people in Canada, especially young women, were influenced by the 1960s counterculture and identified with Trudeau, an energetic nonconformist who was relatively young.
+They were dazzled by his "charm and good looks", and a large fan base was claimed to exist throughout the country.
 He would often be stopped in the streets for his autograph or for photographs.
-Trudeau had once sympathized with Marxists and had spent time in the democratic socialist Cooperative Commonwealth Federation, and many of his fans were attracted to his culturally liberal stances (he legalized homosexuality and created more flexible divorce laws as Justice Minister under Lester B. Pearson).
+Trudeau had once sympathized with Marxists and had spent time in the democratic socialist Cooperative Commonwealth Federation, and many of his fans were attracted to his culturally liberal stances (he legalized homosexuality and created more flexible abortion and divorce laws as Justice Minister under Prime Minister Lester B. Pearson).
 Trudeau was also admired for his laid-back attitude and his celebrity relationships; in that word's prevailing use at the time, describing a modern, "hip and happening person", he was often described as a swinger.

-A high point happened during Trudeau's election campaign in 1968 during the annual Saint-Jean-Baptiste Day parade in Montreal, when rioting Quebec separatists threw rocks and bottles at the grandstand where Trudeau was seated.
+When Pearson announced his intention to step down, Trudeau entered the race for the Liberal leadership.
+His energetic campaign attracted widespread media attention and mobilized many who saw Trudeau as a symbol of generational change.
+On April 6, Trudeau was elected leader on the fourth ballot, with the support of 51 percent of the delegates.
+He was sworn in as prime minister on April 20, and subsequently called an election for June 25.
+A high point happened during Trudeau's election campaign during the annual Saint-Jean-Baptiste Day parade in Montreal, when rioting Quebec separatists threw rocks and bottles at the grandstand where Trudeau was seated.
 Rejecting the pleas of his aides that he take cover, Trudeau stayed in his seat, facing the rioters, without any sign of fear.
-The image of the politician showing such courage impressed the Canadian people, and he handily won the election the next day.
+The image of the politician showing such courage impressed the Canadian people.
+He handily won the election the next day, with the Liberals winning a comfortable majority government; this was the party's first majority victory since 1953.